xavfunk/tripping-on-nothing-reanalysis/README.md

 ## Placebos, Psychedelics and Honest Reporting

 ## Overview
-This project will take a second the data presented in the 2020 study ['Tripping on nothing: placebo psychedelics and contextual factors'](https://link.springer.com/article/10.1007/s00213-020-05464-5#Fig2) published in Psychopharmacology.
+This project will take a second look at the data presented in the 2020 study ['Tripping on nothing: placebo psychedelics and contextual factors'](https://link.springer.com/article/10.1007/s00213-020-05464-5#Fig2) published in Psychopharmacology.
 The paper was presented in an online meeting of Oldenburg's UniMind group in February 2021.
 Most notably, it contained the graph shown below, which I find appauling, for three reasons:

 1. The graph is cluttered, yet does not convey relevant information
 2. The authors compare **individual** 5D-ASC scores with **means** from other studies